to main content On-site Survey Process Fact Sheet | The Joint Commission

 Unannounced Surveys

 An organization can have an unannounced survey between 18 and 36 months after its previous full survey (24 months for laboratories).
 Most organizations receive no notice of the survey date prior to the start of the survey, unless it would not be logical or feasible to conduct an unannounced survey, such as with Department of Defense facilities.
-Some organizations receive a seven-day notice because of size, caseload or surveyors needing advance security clearance.
+Some organizations receive a seven-day notice because of size, caseload, surveyors needing advance security clearance, or if the survey is not a deemed event.

 The survey agenda includes: